Speakiez/PomoPal/README.md

 # PomoPal
-This is a simple Pomodoro project that I made when I thought of making my own pomodoro website
+This is a simple and minimalistic Pomodoro project that I made when I thought of making my own pomodoro website